 The Albee Stock Company that the theatre was home to included such future stars as Edward G. Robinson and the young Spencer Tracy.
 Over the decades the theatre would move from vaudeville and stock productions to touring theatrical shows that brought countless celebrities to its stage, among whom were Catherine Cornell, Francis Lederer, Dorothy Gish.

-Movies came here in 1925 when a Wurlitzer organ was installed to accompany the silent era films.
+Movies came here in 1925 when a Wurlitzer organ was installed on March 8, 1925 to accompany the silent era films.
 For many decades, under the name of R.K.O.
 Albee, the theatre gave Providence audiences Hollywood films in abundance in a classy atmosphere of elegance, especially after a major restoration in 1937.
-By the late 1950’s, as with all other downtown palaces across the land, the Albee Theatre went into a decline.
+By the late-1950’s, as with all other downtown palaces across the land, the Albee Theatre went into a decline.
 In 1965 the life of the R.K.O.
 Albee Theatre as a movie theatre came to an end.
 As one of the reasons, the management cited the competition from area drive-in theatres.
 The theatre at the time was operated by R.K.O.
 Rhode Island Corporation and owned by R.K.O.
 Theaters, a New York subsidiary of the Alden Corporation, and it was one of the 47 theatres in the R.K.O. chain.
 The last program of films under this aegis was on August 31, 1965, with the Doris Day double bill of “Send Me No Flowers” and “The Thrill of it All!”.
 Ironically, it was the same day the new pedestrian mall on Westminster Street was dedicated amid considerable hoopla.
 It too has since disappeared.

 Many proposals for the future of the house were offered by cultural and civic organizations.
 Editorials and articles in the Providence Journal recommended the use of the theatre as an arts facility.
 “The city cannot afford to junk the Albee,” one editorial proclaimed.
 The Albee Theatre was bought by entrepreneur-impresario B. A. Dario who created the B.A.
 Dario Foundation with the hope of running the place as a non-profit entity with public arts funds assistance.
 It seemed like a new lease on life.
 Dario pledged to do anything to save the place.
 It was used for a time for live performances and celebrity appearances, but they were few and far between.
 Under this new ownership, films too returned in the summer of 1966 in the attempt to defray the enormous expenses.
 None of this met with any real success.
 Several organizations that were approached, like the R.I.
 Philharmonic, were not interested in using the place.
 Neither was Trinity Repertory Company, opting instead to buy and convert the nearby Majestic Theatre after 1970.
 No coherent plan emerged to keep the place alive.